spy16/parens/README.md

 # Parens

 Parens is a simple lisp implementation in `Go` (or `Golang`).
-More appropriately, Parens is just a collection of packages that you can embed in your Golang applications and build a domain language for your usecase.
+More appropriately, Parens is a collection of packages that you can embed in your Golang applications and build a domain language for your usecase.

 ## Goals: